PowerFighter/PowerFighter.github.io/content/home/about.md

 # Biography

 Hi, My name is Nagarjuna (short form "Arjun").
-I am currently a Gameplay / AI programmer at PixelOpus Studio , Sony Interactive Entertainment America.
+I am currently a Gameplay / AI programmer at PixelOpus Studio, Sony Interactive Entertainment America.

 #### How it all began:

 My craze for gaming began at the tender age of 10, ever since I got my hands on my first PC powered by a Pentium mmx chip.
 I started learning programming languages like LOGO,BASIC, JAVA, and C/ C++.
 My interest in computers led me to successfully complete my Bachelors in Computer Science and Technology.
 My final year project was a game in which the player controls the character using hand gestures.

 My passion for game development encouraged me to pursue my Masters in Entertainment technology at Carnegie Mellon University, Pittsburgh.
-Here I had the opportunity to learn a lot about prototyping in the **“Building Virtual Worlds”** class taught by Jesse Schell and MK Haley.
-Throughout the course I worked on a variety of platforms like the Kinect,Wii-mote, HMD, etc.
+Here, I had the opportunity to learn a lot about prototyping in the **“Building Virtual Worlds”** class taught by Jesse Schell and MK Haley.
+Throughout the course, I worked on a variety of platforms like the Kinect,Wii-mote, HMD, etc.

 In my second semester, I worked on a project called **“Strike Fortress”** for Electronic Arts at Redwood Shores, CA. Strike fortress was a tower defense WebGL game written entirely in Javascript.

 My summer internship was at Game Closure.
-Here i worked on android games using the Game Closure SDK and Game Engine.
+Here, I worked on android games using the Game Closure SDK and Game Engine.

 During the second year of my master’s course, I worked on two projects with Sony Computer Entertainment America.
 The first one was about 4 prototypes on Playstation Vita using the Playstation Mobile SDK.
 The second one was a co-op project at the Sony Foster City Campus.